AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/troubleshoot-pi-to-ocs/verbose-logging.md

 # Verbose logging

-If there are problems with a transfer, you can enable verbose logging from the `Transfer Settings` window to capture more detailed logs for specified PI points and AF elements.
+If there are problems with a transfer, you can enable verbose logging from the `Transfer Settings` window to capture more detailed logs for specific PI points and AF elements.

+Verbose logging records events for each step in the transfer process related to the tagged PI points and AF elements.
+These messages are classified as warnings.
+This information is found in the PI to Data Hub Agent logs, which are viewable in the Windows Event Viewer.
+See <xref:view-logs>.

+The number of events recorded can be very large, so there is a limit of 10 PI points and 10 AF elements that can be tagged.
+The duration of the verbose logging should also be for a limited time.
+The default duration is a day and the maximum is 30 days.

 To enable verbose logging: